-One of the places we visited during our 2 week Andalusia road trip was Jerez de la Frontera.
+One of the places we visited during our 2-week Andalusia road trip was Jerez de la Frontera.
 Jerez is known for the sherry and that was also our main aim of the visit: tasting some sherry!
 We already quickly decided on the place we wanted to go to, as one of the sherry bodegas is home to one of the prettiest streets in the world.
 What is there to do and see during your visit?
-Let’s start this full Jerez de la Frontera guide, Spain.
+Let’s start this full Jerez de la Frontera Travel Guide exploring the sherry area of Spain.

 One of the main sights in the city is the cathedral.
 A stunning and impressive building.
 As you can see from the pictures, I was mainly a huge fan of the orange trees that you can find all around Jerez and the cathedral.
 At the foot of the cathedral there is a little cafe, so definitely have a drink there to enjoy the view.
 (Not 100% sure, but I think the place was called El Molino.)

 Next up, the Alcazar.
-As most cities in Andalusia, such as Sevilla and Granada, Jerez also has an Alcazar.
-We didn’t actually visit the inside of the Alcazar, but just wandering around the area and admiring the stunning buildings is already well worth it.
+Like most cities in Andalusia, such as Seville and Granada, Jerez also has an Alcazar.
+We didn’t visit the inside of the Alcazar, but just wandering around the area and admiring the stunning buildings is already well worth it.
 Next to that, Jerez de la Frontera isn’t the biggest city – so I guess you will run into it anyhow.

 From morning till early afternoon, there is a little market set up under de Alcazar.
 They were selling all different kinds of stuff – worth a stroll.

 The main highlight!
-Visiting a sherry bodega, learning all about the bodega and of course close the tour with a sherry tasting.
+Visiting a sherry bodega, learning all about the bodega and of course closing the tour with a sherry tasting.
 We chose to visit Tio Pepe / Gonzalez Byass, one of the largest sherry producers in the area.
-Next to that, we really wanted to have a peak at one of the most beautiful streets of Europe for which you have to enter the property.
+Next to that, we wanted to have a peek at one of the most beautiful streets of Europe for which you have to enter the property.
 It was great to learn more about the sherry and try the different kinds.
-We didn’t stay for too long in Jerez (2 nights, but we also visited Cadiz as a day trip during one of the days), however if I would have stayed longer I would have definitely visited some smaller bodegas in the area as well.
+We didn’t stay for too long in Jerez (2 nights, but we also visited Cadiz as a day trip during one of the days), however, if I would have stayed longer I would have visited some smaller bodegas in the area as well.

 Cadiz is one of the larger cities in the south-west of Spain / Andalusia.
-As we didn’t want to pack our bags even more often then we were already doing, we decided to head to Cadiz on a day trip from Jerez de la Frontera.
-Personally, for me this was enough.
-I liked the city and it was nice to have a stroll (especially along the sea side including a drink at a sunny sea view terrace), however I was completely fine with not staying the night there.
+As we didn’t want to pack our bags even more often than we were already doing, we decided to head to Cadiz on a day trip from Jerez de la Frontera.
+Personally, for me, this was enough.
+I liked the city and it was nice to have a stroll (especially along the seaside including a drink at a sunny sea view terrace), however, I was completely fine with not staying the night there.

 If you are into visiting markets, definitely head to the indoor market Mercado Central.
 You’ll find several stalls where the locals get their food.
-In my opinion, visiting markets abroad always gives you an insights in the actual lives of people in a certain city or area.
+In my opinion, visiting markets abroad always gives you an insight into the actual lives of people in a certain city or area.

 Same as Jerez de la Frontera, Cadiz is also home to several cathedrals and a lovely city centre.
-Definitely worth exploring as you can see from the pictures below.
+Worth exploring as you can see from the pictures below.

 We only paid around €60 per night for two persons and it was a lovely cosy hotel room at the Soho Boutique Hotel Jerez & Spa.